 You should at least have got installed PHP 7.2 (CLI) or higher.
 Your webserver’s PHP version must also be of 7.2 or higher, and should be the same version your command line interface (CLI) PHP is.

 The easiest way to install CakePHP is to use Composer.
 Composer is a simple way of installing CakePHP from your terminal or command line prompt.
 First, you’ll need to download and install Composer if you haven’t done so already.
-If you have cURL installed, it’s as easy as running the following:
+If you have cURL installed, run the following:

 curl -s https://getcomposer.org/installer | php